soverenio/docs/docs/source/sign-up.rst

 .. image:: images/dpo-portal/dpo-portal-registration-button.png
    :width: 250px

-2. Type in your work email.
+2. Enter your work email.

 .. tip::
    If you're an independent DPO and have contracts with multiple companies, use the email you normally use for business interactions.